A-Amiin/A-Amiin/README.md

 ---

-💡 *"Code is like humor(M).
+💡 *"Code is like humor(Meme).
 When you have to explain it, it’s bad."* – Cory House